gecock-coffeeshop/gitops-infrastructure/docs/openshift-user-workload-monitoring.md

     This section contains the admin username and password.
 When you login with these credentials, Grafana will prompt you to change your password.
     **dashboardLabelSelector**
     The selector will find the dashboards based on the criteria across all namespaces.
 The argument that we updated earlier inside the container of the Grafana-operator deployment enables searching across all namespaces.
-1. Before we continue adding the GrafanaDataSource, we will need a ServiceAccount for Grafana to use to authenticate against the user Workload Prometheus:
+1. Before we continue adding the GrafanaDataSources, we will need a ServiceAccount for Grafana to use to authenticate against Prometheus:
     ```yaml
     apiVersion: v1
     kind: ServiceAccount